 changes in appearance, such as lack of basic personal hygiene (within reason, since many are doing slightly less grooming during this time at home).

 an increase in risky or reckless behaviors, such as using drugs or alcohol.

-suicide, or talking about it (see “A word about suicide risk in teens," above).
+suicide, or talking about it (see “A word about suicide risk," below).

 Staying in touch with your pediatrician is more important than ever during this pandemic.
 If you have any concerns, ask your pediatrician's office about checking on your child's social and emotional health.
 This can be especially important for children facing higher rates of illness or risk from COVID-19, such as minorities and those with